Qualitative software engineering research -- reflections and guidelines: Literature review

-The purpose of this study was thus to extend the community's current body of knowledge regarding available qualitative methods and provide recommendations and guidelines for their use.
-Grounded in the results of a literature review, we have identified three areas of improvement.
+Based on our literature review, as well as our own research experience, we have identified three areas of improvement for qualitative software engineering research.
 We argue that software engineering qualitative research would benefit from (1) utilizing a broader set of research methods, (2) more strongly emphasizing reflexivity, and (3) employing qualitative guidelines and quality criteria.
 These areas are detailed in the following sections.